kristerkari/react-native-css-modules/docs/setup-stylename.md

 The `styleName` attribute and syntax are based on [babel-plugin-react-css-modules](https://github.com/gajus/babel-plugin-react-css-modules#conventions).

 _This example only shows how to setup CSS support using the CSS transformer.
-Have a look at the setup documentation if you need PostCSS, Sass, Less or Stylus support (use a different transformer and file extensions)._
+Have a look at the setup documentation if you need PostCSS, Sass, Less or Stylus support (you need to use a different transformer and file extensions)._

 Following libraries are needed: